awsdocs/amazon-eks-user-guide/doc_source/appmesh-getting-started.md

       aws appmesh create-virtual-node --cli-input-json file://create-virtual-node-servicea.json
       ```

 1. Update the `serviceb.apps.local` virtual service that you created in a previous step to send its traffic to the `serviceB` virtual router\.
-When the virtual service was originally created, it didn't send traffic anywhere, since the `serviceB` virtual router hadn't been created yet\.
+When the virtual service was originally created, it did not send traffic anywhere, since the `serviceB` virtual router had not been created yet\.

    1. Create a file named `update-virtual-service.json` with the following contents: